rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

     <div class="panel-body">
     <p>A company policy states that all people at the factory must wear safety goggles.
 Visitors to the factory on Wednesday were not wearing safety goggles.
 Was the company policy broken on Wednesday?</p>
     <p>The answer options are: <br>
-    A. Yes, B. It cannot be determined or C. No</p>
+    A. Yes, B. It cannot be determined, C. No or I don't know</p>
     <details class="rc-answer-toggle">
       <summary class="rc-btn rc-btn--secondary">View the correct answer</summary>
      <p>The correct answer is <strong>A. Yes</strong>.</p>